How AI is Disrupting Audit and Introduction to Ai Auditor

 You can hear exactly from her, her words on why they picked and selected and are very confident in using the Ai Auditor service.

-Join our industry panel of CPAs that have gone through the diligence and deployment of adopting AI-based solutions for their firms and offer advice on how other firms can get ahead of the technology game.
+Join our industry panel of CPAs that have gone through the diligence and deployment of AI-based solutions to offer new advisory services to clients.

 3 steps towards AI-enhanced audit by 2020